p5quared/math_matters/README.md

 #### Build Note:
-Because I used fetch_content to include all dependencies, you will need to have internet access to build the project, and it will probably take a **while** (just under 5 min. for me) to download all the dependencies and build them.
+Because I used fetch_content to include all dependencies, you will need to have internet access to build the project, and it will probably take a **while** ([GH takes 6-9 min](https://github.com/p5quared/math_matters/actions/workflows/cmake.yml)) to download all the dependencies and build them.
 I would recommend chaining the build commands together and watching a movie or something while you wait.